The chemicals in tobacco smoke harm your heart and blood vessels in many ways. For example, they:

 Smoking is a major risk factor for heart disease.
 When combined with other risk factors—such as unhealthy blood cholesterol levels, high blood pressure, and overweight or obesity—smoking further raises the risk of heart disease.

-Smoking and Peripheral Arterial Disease Risk
+Smoking and the Risk of Peripheral Artery Disease

 P.A.D. usually affects the arteries that carry blood to your legs.
 Blocked blood flow in the leg arteries can cause cramping, pain, weakness, and numbness in your hips, thighs, and calf muscles.